Spread the Word

 In building each incentive program, it’s imperative to segment the basic restrictions before delving into specifics, as this helps fuse the algorithmic process.

 3.)
 Eligible Partners

 An incentive program should be always be based on some level of exclusivity.
 But Ship and Debit shouldn’t be wholly intended to a few customers.
-Resellers, end-users, certain companies, regions, states and countries should all have some level of access into your module in order to keep your ‘business channel hierarchy’ healthy and happy.
+Resellers, end-users, certain companies, regions, states, and countries should all have some level of access to your module in order to keep your ‘business channel hierarchy’ healthy and happy.

 4.)
 Rules for Programs

 At the end of the day, it’s your program.
 Each incentive program should require concise qualifications that eradicate falsely approved claims, human error, disputed invoices and overpayment in order to eliminate price erosion.
 Each program should also be unique in that it may require stricter qualifications for ‘sexier’ discounts.

 Personalize your program based on your ‘preferred’ eligible channel partners, the type(s) of product, the minimum or maximum quantity of inventory sold, set thresholds for volume incentive discounts, add linear rate per unit price % differential or total net % price differential.
 The CMR Ship and Debit detail real-time reporting so that you can make necessary adjustments, forgo a particular requirement or add additional stipulations.